gitpancake/eden.printify/PROJECT_SUMMARY.md

 - [x] **Product Creation**: End-to-end workflow working
 - [x] **Error Recovery**: Graceful handling of all edge cases
 - [x] **User Experience**: Intuitive CLI with helpful feedback
+- [x] **🤖 AI Ready**: Complete template library and AI helper classes

 ## 🎉 **Success Story**

 ### **The Challenge**

 The team needed to create products in Printify with external images, but encountered the "Provided images do not exist" error because Printify requires images to be uploaded to their system first.
+Additionally, they needed a comprehensive template system for AI integration.

 ### **The Solution**